Prakyathkantharaju/sokobanAI/README.md

 This repository is to develop RL algorithms for sokoban env

-I A-start algorithm is for benchmark and test if the result is possible.
+A-start algorithm is for benchmark and test if the result is possible.

 # Things to do: